New Year's Resolutions. Some people live by them, swearing at the start of each new year that...

 That last one always makes me cringe a little bit…

-If only it were that easy.
-So with the New Year in mind, let’s walk through exactly how to nail down some awesome CrossFit goals for 2019, and set yourself up to make them happen.
+With that in mind, walk through exactly how to nail down some CrossFit goals, and set yourself up for success.

-Yes, this is contrary to what I just said, but it’s only step 1.
 Don’t just stow those goals away in your head.
-Jot them down in a journal, or better yet on your chalkboard at home or on a sticky note that’s on a mirror.
-Make them visible, so that you see them often, as a reminder of what you’re going after this year.
+Jot them down in a journal, or better yet on your chalkboard at home or on a sticky note on a mirror.
+Make them visible, so that you see them often, as a reminder of what you’re chasing.

-If anything, the act of writing down the goal will help make it more concrete, rather than having some vague concept floating around in your head.
+The act of writing down the goal will help make it more concrete, rather than having a vague concept floating around in your head.

-This may seem obvious, but it’s important: when crafting these goals, craft them for YOU, and craft them realistically.
+When crafting goals, craft them for YOU - and craft them realistically.

-Don’t set a goal to get a ring muscle up because Suzie at the gym is doing the same.
-Don’t write down that you will train to run a 5 minute mile by July if you’re currently at a 10 minute mile pace.
-I hate to break the bad news, but it's highly improbable to take 5 minutes off of a mile time in 6 months.
+Don’t set a goal to get a ring muscle up because Suzie at the gym is doing the same thing.
+Don’t write down that you will train to run a 5 minute mile by May, if you’re currently at a 10 minute mile pace.
+This is highly improbable if not impossible to achieve in four short months.

 10-9-8-7-6-5-4-3-2-1 reps of the triplet: